paulsammut/ramosclock/readme.md

 panel and punch in a defuse code to turn off the alarm.
-This gave well intentioned users that really wanted to get up early but just had a hard time escaping the cozy gravitational field of their bed the push they needed to start their day fresh and early (kinda like how mom woke you up during highschool).
+This gave well intentioned users that really wanted to get up early but just had a hard time escaping the cozy gravitational field of their bed the push they needed to start their day fresh and early (kinda like how mom woke you up during high school).

 This project started out as a [kickstarter campaign](https://www.kickstarter.com/projects/2074185253/ramos-alarm-clock).